Simple questions about The Sun with Answers:

 Related: air pollution test questions

-Ques.
-An eclipse of the Sun takes place.
+An eclipse of the Sun takes place:

-(b) Once every 5 years
+(b) Once every five years

-(c) When the moon is full
+(c) When the Moon is full

-(d) When the earth comes between the Sun and the Moon
+(d) When the Earth comes between the Sun and the Moon

-Ques.
 The planet nearest to the Sun is:

 (a) Earth